 Workforce and AI: Reshaping the Future of Jobs

-The rise of AI has sparked debates about its impact on the workforce.
-While AI will undoubtedly automate certain jobs, it will also create new roles that require skills in AI development, maintenance, and oversight.
+AI’s rise has sparked intense debate about the future of work.
+It will automate certain jobs.
+But it will also create new roles that demand skills in AI development, maintenance, and oversight.

-• Job Automation: In 2024, more routine and repetitive tasks in industries like manufacturing, customer service, and retail will be automated by AI.
-However, this will also free up human workers to focus on more complex, creative, and strategic tasks.
+• Job Automation: In 2024, AI takes over more routine and repetitive tasks in manufacturing, customer service, and retail.
+That’s not entirely bad news.
+It frees human workers to focus on complex, creative, and strategic work that machines can’t replicate.

 Conclusion